 #5.
 Simple is repeatable, and repeatable is understandable

 Many organisations and leaders have an uncanny ability to overcomplicate their ideas, plans, and strategies.

 Our rational minds are easily overwhelmed.
 People become paralysed when there's too much choice or complexity.
 So to help people understand, you must make sure the work you do is simple and repeatable.

 We always look for ways to create mental short cuts to help people understand and recall what we’re asking of them.

 You get better results when you start with a few smaller successes.
 These small bright spots provide a base for expanding from.
 Start with one problem.
-Plan a couple of modest experiments to make progress on that issue, and iterate based on what you’d like to see.
+Plan a couple of modest experiments to test and make progress on, and iterate based on what you learn and what you’d like to see.